Rubondo Island NP

 The best time of the year to visit rubondo is from june to late November then from January to mid march before the long rains of april and may.A 3 night stay in asilia rubondo island camp or the tanzania national park self catering bandas will give you one of the best chances to enjoy the whole park bird wise.if you are coming by boat from kasenda port to mlaga point at the park near the mlaga rangers post start your birding expedition from here.The reeds on the shoreline host carruther's cisticola (best play-back the sound for it to show off)papyrus canaries,papyrus and black headed gonoleks.The nearby tall trees there are resident pairs of blue-breasted kingfishers which can be heard depending on the time of the day.At mlaga picnic site there are blue-breasted beeeaters,red headed queleas,red-chested sunbird,northern brown throated and slender billed weavers.From here you can drive through the thick woodlands,there is a chance of seeing blue-spotted wooddove,western banded snake eagle,african pygmy kingfishers and many other forest specialist Take a stop at the short grassy plain at the airport for fawn breasted waxbil, Madagascar and white throated beeeaters,plain backed pipit,olive bellied sunbird,blacksmith and spurwinged lapwings,several species of butterflies can also be seen.Drive towards asilia camp on the 6km sign post for cinnamon chested and little beeeaters,peters and green twinspot,just on fig trees near the camp if they are fruiting there is a chance of seeing your first African grey parrot.The thick bushes host resident snowly crowned robinchats and green white eyes are almost everywhere On the second day you can choose to explore the northern part of the park by foot,you will be picked by your driver guide upto a drop off point with a ranger with you.There are sereval species of sunbirds,robinchats ,hornbills and raptors in this side,there is also a big chance of seeing your first black shouldered nightjar,several cuckoo species and flycatchers are resident here.in the evening take a boat ride to maji matakatifu("holly waters" in Swahili)for Goliath, blackheaded,purple and squacco herons,several ducks and weavers are also abound.From here head towads the south exploring the shoreline for angolan swallows,white-headed sawing,vieillot's black weavers,striated heron,african fish eagle,palmnut vulture,malachite,giant,pied and kingfishers,Finally arrive at a small islet known as the bird island where you can add several water birds to your list that you may have missed.From here you can choose to move further south or go back to camp On the 3rd day get a packed lunch and drive towards the south on the tip of the island past Lukukuru rangers post,which is a more open rocky grassland,reeds and thick woodlands in some parts, for several species of waxbills,red headed love birds,black coucal,golden backed,compact weaver,magpie mannikin++.there is a chance of seeing your first girrafe or elephants here.After lunch headed back then turn right on the sign post towards Lukaga rangers post which is an open hilly grassland for common quil,flappet lark and desert cisticolas,several species of whydahs can be spotted as well here,in the evening head back to camp still keeping your eyes peeled in the thick woodlands you might tick a specie or two.Rubondo island camp which is part of great asilia property offers great bird guides as well bird you can as well come with your guide depending on your taste

-Rubondo can be reached by air (there is an airstrip from the park near kageye )either from Rwanda via bukoba or from arusha and serengeti areas,ask auric or coastal air for more expertise.
+Rubondo can be reached by air (there is an airstrip from the park near kageye) either from Rwanda via bukoba or from arusha and serengeti areas, ask Auric or Coastal air for more expertise.

-By boat rubondo can be reached by two sites,one is from the unpopular nkome port which will take 2+hours depending on the condition of the lake and the other site is Kasenda port which is the most famous one for people coming from either bukoba or mwanza via chato to mganza.take a taxi from mganza or motorbike which can cost afew tanzanian coins to kasenda port from here your host will pick you up(asilia camp boat captain or Tanzania national park authority)you can take a 15mins boat ride to Mlaga rangers post where you will be driven to your camp with a 4×4 open vehicle which is excellent for birding.You can also be picked by boat from kasenda towards the northern part of the park then to the eastern sides where the camps are located and will take aproximately 1hour.
+By boat rubondo can be reached from two sites, one is from the less popular nkome port which will take 2+hours depending on the condition of the lake, and the other site is Kasenda port which is the most famous one for people coming from either bukoba or mwanza via chato to mganza.
+Take a taxi from mganza or a motorbike which can cost a few tanzanian coins to kasenda port, from here your host will pick you up (Asilia camp boat captain or Tanzania national park authority).
+You can take a 15mins boat ride to Mlaga rangers post where you will be driven to your camp with a 4×4 open vehicle which is excellent for birding.
+You can also be picked up by boat from kasenda towards the northern part of the park then to the eastern side where the camps are located and this will take approximately 1 hour.

 Explain from where and how to get to this site with private and public transport.